00f2ff/honors-thesis-server/README.md

 Todo:

 Pause/unpause = escape
-Next task = right arrow
+ - Note: The code will not collect data during pause Next task = right arrow

+* Add a conditional that stops data collection (except for unpause) after pause is pressed
 * Add AJAX call to create (not update) new task entry on right arrow press
 * Test that data was saved to the database
 * NOT NOW --> On success, change window location to the next task?
 Maybe not, because although that would mean I wouldn't need to lean in and change the URL every time, it wouldn't give me time to read participants directions...
 Hold off for now